-Shark Incidents & Serious Threat29 September 2016
+Shark Incidents29 September 2016

-WA Police (Water Police) is the Hazard Management Authority for marine search and rescue in Western Australia, and acts as the lead agency to receive calls and coordinate search and rescue operations from its base in North Fremantle.
-Sea search and rescue operations are undertaken with Department of Fire and Emergency Services Marine Volunteers, Department of Transport, Surf Life Saving WA (SLSWA), and Local Governments.
+WA Police (Water Police) is the Hazard Management Authority for marine search and rescue in Western Australia, and act as the lead agency to receive calls and coordinate search and rescue operations from its base in North Fremantle.
+Sea search and rescue operations are undertaken with Department of Fire and Emergency Services Marine Volunteers, Department of Transport, SLSWA and Local Governments.